 In California, a lewd act with a child is defined as the touching of a minor with the intent of sexual gratification.
-The touch does not need to be on a sexual organ or other private area for the act to be considered lewd, in fact a touch of any area of the body, even clothed, can result in charges.
+The touch does not need to be on a sexual organ or other private areas for the act to be considered lewd, in fact, a touch of any area of the body, even clothed, can result in charges.

 The penalties for a charge of lewd acts with a minor may vary depending on the age of the victim.